Shadows of Death

 Kim Leadbeater’s Terminally Ill Adults (End of Life) Bill passed its second reading on 29 November by a wider than expected margin, 330–275 and is seen as "bringing safe and compassionate choice at the end of life" according to those in favour.

-Suicide is defined as the act of intentionally ending one's own life.
 Before the Suicide Act 1961, it was a crime to die by suicide and anyone who attempted and survived could be prosecuted and imprisoned, while the families of those who died could also potentially be prosecuted.
-Today as the UK voted in favour for this bill it's aim is to take that burden away from those that are planning to do so and we will follow other countries that already have a system in place (since 2015) including Canada, Australia, New Zealand, Spain and Austria – some allowing assisted death for those who are not terminally ill.
+Today as the UK voted in favour for this bill, it's aim is to take that burden away from those that are planning to do so and we will follow other countries that already have a system in place (since 2015) including Canada, Australia, New Zealand, Spain and Austria – some allowing assisted death for those who are not terminally ill.

 'The introduction of the Assisted Dying Bill shines an uncomfortable spotlight on the inadequate levels of care that is provided for many people in the UK as they approach the end of their lives.
 It is tragically true that many people in our society die in distress, frightened, in pain and without adequate support and skilled care.
 It’s genuine compassion that drives many people to campaign for assisted suicide to stop this horrific prospect.
 But helping people to kill themselves is not the answer.
 The medical and professional knowledge to allow people to die in peace and with dignity is available, but scandalously there is little emphasis on training and resourcing health professionals across the NHS in palliative care.
 But this is the best way of genuinely “assisting the dying”.